wptrainingteam/learn-wp-content/developer-learning-pathway/how-wordpress-works/03-wordpress-database.md

 The `wp_links` table stores information about your website's links.
 Links was a feature that was [removed from WordPress in version 3.5](https://core.trac.wordpress.org/ticket/21307).

 However, because it is still possible to renable this functionality using [the Links Manager plugin](https://wordpress.org/plugins/link-manager/), the table has remained for backwards compatibility.

+## Conclusion

+Being able to correctly identify and interact with the tables in a WordPress database is an extremely useful skill, and will help you to better understand how WordPress works when you are developing with WordPress.